What is Mindfulness?

 Co-Founder – GR Center for Mindfulness

 Carol has been teaching the Mindfulness-Based Stress Reduction (MBSR) course since 2008 and has led hundreds of students through the program.
 Carol is a certified yoga instructor and has completed extensive training through The Center for Mindfulness at the UMass Medical School, the UCSD Center for Mindfulness, and the Center for Mindful Self-Compassion.
-She is also a
+Before her mindfulness career, Carol spent 20 years in business, with her last position as co-owner and vice president of a West Michigan wholesale clothing company.

 About GRCFM